telerik/ajax-docs/getting-started/first-steps.md

 # First Steps with UI for ASP.NET AJAX

-This article demonstrates the steps to create a [Web Forms application](https://docs.microsoft.com/en-us/aspnet/web-forms/what-is-web-forms) that uses [Telerik UI for ASP.NET AJAX](https://www.telerik.com/products/aspnet-ajax) components.
+This article demonstrates the steps to create a <a href="https://docs.microsoft.com/en-us/aspnet/web-forms/what-is-web-forms" target="_blank">Web Forms application</a> components.
 You will download the Telerik components, create a project, and add the [RadEditor](https://docs.telerik.com/devtools/aspnet-ajax/controls/editor/overview) and [RadHtmlChart](https://docs.telerik.com/devtools/aspnet-ajax/controls/htmlchart/overview) controls.
 As RadHtmlChart requires data binding to show its full potential, you will learn how to bind the Telerik controls to sample data.

 Throughout this tutorial, you'll find links to relevant articles that you don't need to read immediately, but will help you deepen your knowledge about the Telerik UI controls.
 If you want to experiment with the sample application created here, you can fork or download the source code from the [GitHub repository](https://github.com/telerik/aspnet-sdk/tree/master/Common/MyFirstTelerikSite).